Introduction to 7/1 ARM Mortgages

 After 84 months pass, borrowers with 7/1 ARMs will likely find themselves with a higher interest rate.
 If your interest rate ends up impacting your mortgage payments to the point where it’s too expensive for your budget, you may have to consider refinancing.
 Another option is selling your home.
 The last thing you’d want to happen is defaulting on your home loan as that will severely impact your credit.
 Therefore, if you’re planning on using a 7/1 ARM, it’s essential to know your finances.

 Let’s look at an example to see potential mortgage payments compared between a 7/1 ARM with a 30-year term and a 30-year fixed-rate mortgage.
 For this example, let’s say you’re buying a $175,000 home with a standard 20% down payment of $35,000.
-Using a mortgage calculator and an estimate of a 7/1 ARM starting at the January 2023 average of 5.70%, your principal and interest payment will be roughly $813.
-A 30-year fixed-rate mortgage at 5.34%, which was the average rate for this type of loan in 2022, would cost you roughly $781 per month.
+Using a mortgage calculator and an estimate of a 7/1 ARM at 5.70%, your principal and interest payment will be roughly $813.
+A 30-year fixed-rate mortgage at 5.34% would cost you roughly $781 per month.

 This difference isn’t huge with this example because the mortgage rates only differ by 0.36%, but it can be more dramatic depending on what interest rates are offered.
 However, unless you’re planning on selling the home within those first seven years, you’d most likely benefit more from a fixed-rate mortgage.